sucong0826/iSortBox/README.md

  - Group (part 3)
  - Filter (part 4)

 These parts are obtained through a lot of trying and analyzing.
-In order to complete a sorting, these parts are enough for developers.
+In order to complete sort, these parts are enough for developers.

 Next, I will analyze each part with code and how to make full use of these parts.